 Meet our 4th Veterans Build Partner Family!

-Facts about veterans
+Facts about Veterans

 Our female veteran population is in need as well.
 According to a report by the National Housing Conference, nearly half of our veterans who are single mothers spend more than 30 percent of their income on housing.
-Our female veterans face significant economic and housing challenges and are particularly vulnerable to housing cost burdens compared with our overall veteran population.
+Female veterans face significant economic and housing challenges and are particularly vulnerable to housing cost burdens compared with our overall veteran population.

-In addition, nearly 4 million of our veterans pay at least 30 percent of their income toward rent or mortgage, while more than 1.5 million pay at least 50 percent.
+Nearly 4 million of our veterans pay at least 30 percent of their income toward rent or mortgage, while more than 1.5 million pay at least 50 percent.
 As you can imagine, using half of your income to pay your rent or mortgage is an enormous strain on any budget.